 Following a stroke, areas of the brain responsible for movement, such as the primary motor cortex, can be damaged.
 This can cause hemiparesis (weakness on one side of the body) or hemiplegia (paralysis of one side of the body).

 When the muscles around the shoulder, called the rotator cuff, become weak or paralyzed after stroke, gravity pulling down on the arm can cause the humerus to “drop” lower in the socket because the muscles cannot hold it in place.

 Shoulder subluxation can be painful and, if left untreated, the condition could worsen.
 If you have shoulder subluxation, it’s critical to see a therapist for an accurate diagnosis and treatment plan.

 Below you will find methods commonly used to treat shoulder subluxation after stroke and prevent this condition from worsening.

 Classic treatments for shoulder subluxation include surgery, shoulder slings, closed reduction (manipulating the shoulder back into position), and medication.

-However, when shoulder subluxation is caused by stroke, the primary treatment will involve rehabilitative exercise.
-Shoulder braces and medication may also be used to ease the symptoms and/or pain while rehabilitation is in progress.
+However, when shoulder subluxation is caused by a stroke, the primary treatment will involve rehabilitative exercise.
+Shoulder braces and medication may also be used to ease subluxation symptoms and/or pain while rehabilitation is in progress.

-For shoulder subluxation after stroke, doctors and therapists prefer rehabilitation over surgery because it addresses the root cause of the problem: communication from the brain.
+For shoulder subluxation after stroke, doctors and therapists prefer rehabilitation over surgery because it addresses the root cause of the problem: miscommunication from the brain.

-Movement is controlled by the brain, as nerves carry messages from the brain to the muscles, causing movement.
-Therefore, mobility issues like shoulder subluxation after stroke are best treated by retraining the brain and the body how to communicate effectively
+Movement is controlled by the brain as nerves carry messages from the brain to the muscles to initiate muscle contraction.
+Therefore, mobility issues like shoulder subluxation after stroke are best treated by retraining the brain to effectively communicate with the affected muscles.

 Tabletop Punching Movement